kleidouxos/vulcan/pages/about.md

 ## Planet Vulcan

-Intro to history : Leverrier and Neptune, Vulcan, brief sequence of sightings
+Intro to history : Leverrier and Neptune, Vulcan, brief sequence of sightings Very public claim-and-retraction cycle

 ## The Afterlives of Scientific Ideas

 intro: science as culture
-problems with the "deficit model", metaphor, public needs...
+problems with the "deficit model" and identity of science and information
+Public: metaphor, myth, needs, identity and ideology...

 ## About This Collection

-This digital library was created by by Elizabeth-Marie Helms, a graduate student in Library Science and The History and Philosophy of Science and Medicine at Indiana University.
-The library began as a term project for [John A. Walsh](https://jawalsh.github.io/)'s Digital Libraries course.
-This site is built upon [CollectionBuilder](https://collectionbuilder.github.io/).
+__Elizabeth-Marie Helms__ (OrcID: [0009-0007-3344-4280](https://orcid.org/0009-0007-3344-4280)) is a graduate student in Library Science and The History and Philosophy of Science and Medicine at Indiana University.
+A former middle school teacher, she currently researches the history of the public understanding of science.

+This digital library is built upon [CollectionBuilder](https://collectionbuilder.github.io/) source.
+It began as a term project for [John A. Walsh](https://jawalsh.github.io/)'s Digital Libraries course.

 ## Further Reading